Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs: Choices, Considerations, and Tradeoffs

 \subsubsection{Approach 1: Reuse an existing dataset}

 Reusing an existing dataset, such as the IARPA Janus Benchmark A (IJB-A) dataset for evaluating face-detection and face-recognition AI systems~\cite{Whitelam2017} or the Adience dataset for evaluating age and gender classifiers~\cite{Eidinger2014}, is less time consuming and less expensive than creating a new dataset.
-However, existing datasets may not have sufficient representation of the groups of interest, especially if those groups are based on factors that are rare or on multiple factors.
+However, existing datasets may not contain sufficient data about the groups of interest, especially if these groups are intersectional or rare.
 For example, the researchers who conducted the Gender Shades study~\cite{gendershades} analyzed both the IJB-A dataset and the Adience dataset, finding that both are predominantly composed of images of people with lighter skin tones and both contain very few images of women with darker skin tones (7.4\% of the IJB-A dataset and 4.4\% of the Adience dataset).
-As a result, they were unable to use either dataset to conduct their disaggregated evaluation, spurring them to create their own dataset---the Pilot Parliaments Benchmark (PPB) dataset, which we describe below.
-The Gender Shades study motivated the creation of other general-purpose datasets that have better representation of groups based on race, skin tone, gender, and age~\cite[e.g.,][]{karkkainen2019fairface}.
-However, other groups, especially those that are rare, likely remain underrepresented.
+As a result, the researchers were unable to use either dataset to conduct their disaggregated evaluation, spurring them to create their own dataset---the Pilot Parliaments Benchmark (PPB) dataset.
+The Gender Shades study motivated the creation of other general-purpose datasets that have better representation of some groups based on race, skin tone, gender, and age~\cite[e.g.,][]{karkkainen2019fairface}.
+However, other groups, especially groups that are intersectional or rare, are still underrepresented in these datasets.\looseness=-1

-Even if existing datasets do have sufficient representation of the groups of interest, the data points may not be labeled so as to indicate group membership.
+Even if existing datasets do have sufficient data about the groups of interest, the data points may not be labeled so as to indicate group membership.
 Combined with the fact that existing datasets rarely provide mechanisms for contacting data subjects, this means that reusing an existing data set may require group membership to be inferred, perhaps by asking crowdworkers or by using the outputs of other AI systems.
-However, as we discussed above, inferring group membership can be problematic due to both the possibility of inaccuracies and the ethics of imposing labels on people~\cite{Bogen,andrus2020we}.
+However, as we mentioned in Section~\ref{sec:groups}, inferring group membership can be problematic due to the possibility of inaccuracies and due to questions about the ethics of imposing labels on people~\cite{Bogen,andrus2020we}.\looseness=-1